Veterinarian Jessi Farris Advances Her Career With a One-Year MBA from SLU

 While Farris was pursuing an MBA to further her career, she worked as an associate veterinarian at the Bentley Animal Hospital in Fenton, Missouri along with being a part of multiple Veterinary Medical Association executive boards to advance the veterinary profession.

-Since earning her doctorate degree, Farris works as a senior recruiter at Heartland Veterinary Partners in Chicago.
+Since earning her MBA, Farris accepted a position as a senior recruiter at Heartland Veterinary Partners in Chicago.

 "An MBA allows me to be credentialed in a unique way in my field that enables me to offer a perspective through a business lens," Farris said.
 "I am excited to combine my veterinary and business training as I work with different veterinary practices to enhance their success."